Strato31/hackathon-lerobot-cube-bingo/README.md

 **Level 1 — Single Color, Fixed Position**

 Task: Pick up one cube of a single color and place it on the same target cell every time (as indicated by the card) in ≤ 20s.
 Scoring: 5 points per success (+5 bonus if the cube is grasped on the first attempt).

 **Level 2 — Single Cube, Varying Positions**

-Task: Pick up one cube and place it on the correct cell (varies across trials per the card) in ≤ 20s.
+Task: Pick up one cube and place it on the correct cell (position varies across trials) in ≤ 20s.
 Scoring: 10 points per success (+5 bonus for first-attempt grasps).

 **Level 3 — Two Colored Cubes, Varying Positions**

-Task: Pick and place 2 cubes of different colors on their respective target cells (per the card) in ≤ 30s.
+Task: Pick and place 2 cubes of different colors on their respective target cells in ≤ 30s.
 Scoring: 30 points per success.

-> [!NOTE]
-> 💡 Adding the second cube too early in your dataset may make Levels 1 & 2 harder.

 **Level 4 — Three Colored Cubes, Varying Positions**

-Task: Pick and place 3 cubes of different colors on their respective target cells (per the card) in ≤ 30s.
+Task: Pick and place 3 cubes of different colors on their respective target cells in ≤ 30s.
 Scoring: 50 points per success.

 > [!WARNING]
-> ⚠️ Reality check: With only 2 days, even reaching Level 2 is a big success!
+> ⚠️ Reality check: With only 2-3 days, even reaching Level 2 is a big success!

-### 🗓️ Schedule
+### 🗓️ Schedule recommendations

 **Day 1**

-09:00–09:15: Hackathon intro

-09:15–09:45: Team meet-up & strategy discussion

-09:45: 🟢 Official start!
+09:00: 🟢 Official start!

-11:00 (recommended): Run first training tests to verify dataset format, logging, and checkpoints.
+11:30 Run first training tests to verify dataset format, logging, and checkpoints.

-12:00 (recommended): Test inference from early checkpoints.
+14:00 Test inference from early checkpoints.

-18:00: First evaluation attempt (even with partial training).
+17:30: First evaluation attempt (even with partial training).

 **Day 2**

-09:00: Evaluation with overnight training results
+09:00: Evaluation with overnight training results on first levels.

+17:30: Preliminary evaluation on more difficult levels.

+**Day 3**

+09:00 Evaluation with overnight training results on more difficult levels.

+11:00 Final evaluations & videos for wrap-up presentations.

+12:00 Pizza time 🍕

-16:30: Final evaluations & team presentations (strategies, results, lessons learned)
+14:00-16:00: Preparation of team presentations (strategies, results, lessons learned).
+No more access to the robot setups.

-17:30: Clean-up and prep for MobiliT.AI poster session
+16:00-17:00: Final wrap-up session of the hackathon.

 ### 🔍 Tips & Recommendations